-Robeco Global Industrial Innovation Equities, like every other Trends fund, selects long-term growth trends driven by demographic, technological or regulatory changes.
+Robeco Global Industrial Innovation Equities strategy, like every other Trends strategies, selects long-term growth trends driven by demographic, technological or regulatory changes.
 This strategy has benefited strongly from the ‘digitalizing production’ trend via investments in players that combine advanced manufacturing techniques with the Industrial Internet of Things (IIoT).

 Digital manufacturing turns production into self-adapting systems with a shorter R&D cycle, raising quality and reducing costs.
 For example, Maserati has achieved a 50% reduction of time to market by implementing IIoT.
 Adidas is trialing two ‘speed factories’ that bring local production closer to local consumption through smart manufacturing and 3D printing; it has dramatically reduced time to market for a pair of sneakers from 12-18 months to only 30 days.

 The global digital production trend is growing fast, and within it, the Industrial IoT – a network of platforms, connected devices and software – is growing the fastest.
 The Industrial IoT software market also has margins that are among the highest in the automated production universe.